dgp1130/rules_prerender/README.md

 Then running a `bazel test --config debug //path/to/pkg:target` for a Puppeteer test should open Chrome visually and give you an opportunity to debug and inspect the page.

+## VSCode Snippets

+The repository includes a few custom snippets available if you use VSCode.
+Type the given name and hit <kbd>Tab</kbd> to insert the snippet.
+Then type out the desired value for various parameters using <kbd>Tab</kbd> and
+<kbd>Shift</kbd>+<kbd>Tab</kbd> to navigate between them.
+The snippet will take
+care of making sure certain values match as expected.

+*   Typing `ts_lib` in a `BUILD.bazel` file with a filename will generate a `ts_library()` rule for that file, a rule for its test file, and a `jasmine_node_test()` rule.
+Useful when creating a new file to auto-generate its default `BUILD` rules.
+*   Typing `jas` in a TypeScript file will generate a base Jasmine setup with imports and an initial test with a `TODO`.
+*   Typing `desc` in a TypeScript file will generate a Jasmine test suite, moving the cursor exactly where you want it to go.
+*   Typing `it` in a TypeScript file will generate a Jasmine test, moving the cursor exactly where you want it to go.
+It will generate an `async` test by default, which you can either skip over with <kbd>Tab</kbd> to accept, or delete with <kbd>Backspace</kbd> (and then move on with <kbd>Tab</kbd>) to make synchronous.